Cyber Intelligence

 Orca is the best choice for fast-moving teams that can't afford lengthy rollouts.
 The SideScanning approach is clever engineering and the risk prioritization is excellent.

-Lacework fills a specific gap: behavioral runtime detection.
-If you're buying a primary CSPM and behavioral detection is critical, Lacework earns its place.
-If you're buying a primary CSPM and behavioral detection is secondary, Wiz or Orca with their improving runtime capabilities is probably sufficient.
+Lacework/FortiCNAPP fills a specific gap: behavioral runtime detection.
+If you are buying a primary CSPM and behavioral detection is critical, it earns its place, especially if Fortinet is already strategic in your environment.
+If you are buying a primary CSPM and behavioral detection is secondary, Wiz or Orca with their improving runtime capabilities is probably sufficient.

 Get weekly security insights